This post may contain affiliate links, which come at no extra cost to you.

 Find out when breastfeeding gets easier.

 The hardest part of breastfeeding is learning to trust your body.
-I remember when my pediatrician, asked me how much milk baby was getting.
+I remember when my pediatrician asked me “is baby getting enough milk?”.
 Umm, I’m sorry, I don’t believe there’s a gauge there.
 My daughter was slow to grow and he was mildly concerned.
+(By the way, a breastfed baby growth chart is different from a formula fed baby growth chart.)

 Thankfully, I for some reason trusted my body.
 I never stopped nursing and now at age 5 she is still super thin with the appetite of a teenage boy.